Liverpool station group: Stations

 Liverpool Central station is located on Ranelagh Street inside the Central Shopping Centre and provides links between the Wirral and Northern lines of the Merseyrail Network.

 Liverpool James Street is, as its name denotes, on James Street near the corner of The Strand; it is served by the Wirral Line only.
 James Street is also the closest station to the Waterfront area and Mathew Street (of the Cavern Club fame).

 Moorfields station is located on Moorfields just off Dale Street in the north of the City Centre and provides links between the Wirral and Northern lines of the Merseyrail Network.

 Connections

 Tickets marked as LIVERPOOL STNS may be used to exit the railway network at any of the four city stations.
-All station are connected by the Wirral Line of the Merseyrail Network.
-The city centre loop of the Wirral Line operates in a clockwise direction (James St, Moorfields, Lime Street, Central and back to James Street), passengers changing between the Wirral to the Northern Line's may use either Moorfields or Central depending upon direction of travel.
+All stations are connected by the Wirral Line of the Merseyrail Network.
+The city centre loop of the Wirral Line operates in a clockwise direction (James St, Moorfields, Lime Street, Central and back to James Street), passengers changing between the Wirral and Northern Lines may use either Moorfields or Central depending upon direction of travel.